 Blogs, Game of Thrones

-Introducing the Game of Thrones® tapestry which was housed in the Ulster Museum until August 2018, and due to make a reappearance in 2019.
-Measuring 80 metres long and telling the story of Game of Thrones® so far from Seasons 1-7, this Bayeux-style tapestry will be back longer than ever with scenes from Season 8 currently being depicted.
+Introducing the Game of Thrones® tapestry which is back in the Ulster Museum until July 2019.
+Measuring 80 metres long and telling the story of Game of Thrones® so far from Seasons 1-7, this Bayeux-style tapestry will is back longer than ever with scenes from Season 8 currently being depicted.

 Game of Thrones® tapestry

 Found in the leafy Queen's Quarter of Belfast, the Ulster Museum is one of Northern Ireland's most loved attractions.

 It's home to many significant and ancient artefacts including an Egyptian mummy and dinosaur skeletons.
 The upper floors are spacious art galleries, decorated with classic and modern masterpieces from renowned Irish artists.
 And it's on these upper floors where something spectactular was housed - the 80-metre long Game of Thrones® tapestry.

 Weaving has arrived...

 Made from local linen supplied by Thomas Ferguson's in Banbridge in County Down, one of the last surviving linen mills in Northern Ireland, this enormous tapestry brings to life the Game of Thrones® story so far.

 Thread by thread, visitors can relive the trials and tribulations of the show’s characters and its most famous scenes, including the Red Wedding and Hardhome.